 How to improve your Stakeholder Lists – 5 things you can do right now

 Not sure about the quality and accuracy of your stakeholder list?
 Perhaps you’re dealing with multiple lists that have been created by different team members, and not sure where to start to try and get them in better shape?
-Here are three simple things you could start today that will not only see a dramatic improvement in your lists, but they will set you up for better stakeholder lists and engagement well into the future.
+Here are five simple things you could start today that will not only see a dramatic improvement in your lists, but they will set you up for better stakeholder lists and engagement well into the future.

 1. Identify your objectives – what is the “job to be done” for your stakeholder list?
 Keep it simple – what are the top three things you want to do with your stakeholder lists – why are you keeping them?
 Starting with the objectives in mind will allow you to identify the gaps in your list, as well as the “noise” in the list.
 It’s easy for really important stakeholders to get ‘lost’ in a list that is cluttered with stakeholders who should not be there – either because there is no clear objective for working with them, or more commonly, because the information is hopelessly out of date.